aprojectthatwasonceknownasbidsx/piazza-analyzer/README.md

 # Piazza Analyzer

-Analyzes data from Piazza through velocity and keyword checking through a visual interface
+Analyzes data from Piazza through sentiment analysis and keyword checking

 This requires a database from [Piazza-Scraper](https://github.com/bidsX/piazza-scraper).